vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/1-DevelopNativeIntegrationsWithPixelApps.md

-# Developing a Pixel app
+# Develop native integrations with Pixel apps

 Several [Pixel apps](https://vtex.io/docs/concepts/pixel-app) are already available through [VTEX Store Framework](https://vtex.io/docs/introduction/what-is-vtex-store-framework/), ensuring that your store has the means to natively integrate with the main third party solutions available on the market.